BrookJeynes/BrookJeynes/README.md

 ### About me
 - I'm in my second year at QUT studying computer science
-- I’m currently working at SSW as a Senior Software developer
+- I’m currently working at SSW as a Software developer
 - In my spare time I enjoy reading, making music or tinkering and working on home projects
 - I'm currently studying computer science, software development and mathematics in relation to programming

 ---

 ### Education:
-- Current enrolment in a Bachelor of Computer Science course at QUT (GPA 6.75)
+- Current enrolment in a Bachelor of Computer Science course at QUT
+  - IoT and Mobile Technologies
+  - Data-Centric Computing Extension

 - Complete certificate 3 in ICT and Networking at TAFE Queensland
   - Introduction to programming cluster